espocrm/documentation/docs/development/frontend/templates.md

 ### get

-Gets an attibute value from a model.
+Gets an attribute value from a model.

 ```
 {{get model 'name'}}